A Good Man

 “Riss, Please—”

-“I said go home.
+“I said, go home.
 What are you, deaf or stupid?
 I said I’ll talk to you in the morning.”
 This was a side of Clarissa I hadn’t seen since we got to know each other.
-The side that had earned her the Ice Princess label at school.
+The side that had earned her the ‘Ice Princess’ label at school.
 And I didn’t particularly like it.

 “Fine, I’ll go.
 But there’s no need for the attitude, Riss.
 I’m on your side.
-Just you remember that.”
+Just remember that.”

 I took a deep breath before answering.
-“If it were me in your position, then yes, I’d seriously consider selling.
+“If I were in your position, then yes, I’d seriously consider selling.
 And I might not sell.
 But what I wouldn’t do is jump to a snap decision.
-I’d think it through.
+I’d think it over.
 I’d listen to the advice of the experts.
 And if you ask me, you’ve got two pretty knowledgeable experts downstairs.
 Experts who just happen to have been your father’s best friends.
 But it’s up to you, Riss.
 It’s pretty much your company now, so...”
 I shrugged.
 “I’ll see you in the morning.”

-As I started to walk away again, she called out for me to wait.
-When I stopped, she said, “I love you.”
+“I love you.”
 There was a hint of sadness in her eyes that I couldn’t quite explain.

 I nodded.
-“Love you too.”
+“Love you, too.”

 I fixed him with a questioning stare and said, “Are you sure that’s the right thing to do?
-Sell the company I mean.”
+Sell the company, I mean.”

 He nodded.
 “Andy brought me in to consult on the sale before he died.
 And things at the factory have gotten worse since then, not better.
 Trust me, the only way to keep that place open long term is to sell it.
 Otherwise, I think it’s got five years at the most.
 And if that happens, the Germans will swoop in and buy the brand anyway at a knock-down price.”